James Bond & Pollution

-It was, of course, "Mango" and not "Mangrove" but we like to think of it today as Mangrove as we plant your trees in Madagascar to combat Climate Change - why, because Dr No was actually one of the first popular films ever to feature 'pollution', and was right on the money, as Bond ever was and is, in 1962, predating the first Clean Air Act in the United States in 1963.
+It was, of course, "Mango" and not "Mangrove" but we like to think of it today as Mangrove - a bond with the planet either way.
+Dr No is the first film to feature 'pollution', made in 1962, predating the first Clean Air Act in the United States in 1963.

 Dr No 1962 (nuclear fall out on a Caribbean Island)